 There is Airbnb in the cities which can be cheaper than staying in a hotel and you get the luxury of staying with a local who can give you tips on where to go and how to get around etc. Save $20 off your first Airbnb stay

 You’ll also find chain hotels, boutique hotels, resorts and lodges to stay in.
 If you’re venturing into rural Norway look into the Norwegian Trekking Association who offer cabins along the way.
-For all accommodation in Norway, click the link below and look for reviews from solos.
+For all accommodation in Norway, click on the link below.

 This hostel is minutes walk to the town’s main street and bus terminal.
 The rooms are clean with comfortable beds and each room has a flat-screen TV and private bathroom whether you decide to stay in a female dorm or single room.
 Take advantage of the free breakfast buffet too.